maoberlehner/markus-oberlehner-net/content/blog/building-a-static-site-with-storyblok-and-gridsome.md

 In the `<page-query>` block you can see the GraphQL query which is used to fetch the data we need to render our landing page.
 We can access the data inside the `<template>` section via the `$page.landingPage` variable.

-If you want to take a closer look at the `AppMediaBlock` and `AppTeaser` components, you can [checkout the code on GitHub](https://github.com/maoberlehner/building-a-static-site-with-storyblok-and-gridsome/tree/master/src/components).
+If you want to take a closer look at the `AppMediaBlock` and `AppTeaser` components, you can [check out the code on GitHub](https://github.com/maoberlehner/building-a-static-site-with-storyblok-and-gridsome/tree/master/src/components).

 ## Performance